CodeNow/eru/README.md

 This entire project uses Babel to transform a lot of the ES6 code.
 While one can get away with any version of Node, it is _highly_ recommended that Node `4` or better is used along with npm `3` or better. npm `3` has fixes to do better dependency duplication handling as well as an improved (IMO) shrinkwrap function.

-This project includes React, Relay, GraphQL, and Express.
-In order to work on this project and be able to quickly test functionally, the following steps need to be taken:

-1. `npm install` to get all dependencies
-1. Start a Redis service; connection defined with `REDIS_HOSTNAME` and `REDIS_PORT` environment variables
-1. Start a Mongo service; connection defined with `MONGODB_*` environment variables
-1. Start a RabbitMQ service; connection defined with `RABBITMQ_*` environment variables
+To get all the npm modules, `npm install` will do nicely.

 ### npm shrinkwrap

 This project _does_ have an `npm-shrinkwrap.json` file to maintain consistency

 ### User Data